There is no escaping hashtags on social media – they’re everywhere.

-Put simply, a hashtag is a keyword or phrase that’s joined together with no spaces and is preceded by a hash (#) symbol, for example #picoftheday #happyhour and #shoppingaddict.
-These hashtags can go anywhere in your social posts, at the beginning, in the middle or at the end.
-Hashtags collate public conversations from different users into a single stream which can be found by clicking on a hashtag or by searching for it.
+A hashtag is a keyword or phrase that is joined together with no spaces and is preceded by a hash (#) symbol.
+For example #picoftheday #happyhour and #shoppingaddict.
+These hashtags can go anywhere in your social posts, in the beginning, in the middle, or at the end.
+Hashtags collate public conversations from different users into a single stream.
+These can be found by clicking on a hashtag or by searching for it.

 Why should your business be using hashtags?

-Hashtags are popping up all over the place from our television screens to shops and restaurants.
-We’re now aware more than ever of hashtags and look to join in the conversation on an array of topics, whether it’s Apple’s latest product launch or our favourite reality TV programme.
+Hashtags are popping up all over the place.
+From our television screens to shops and restaurants.
+We’re now aware more than ever of hashtags and look to join in the conversation on an array of topics.
+Whether it is Apple’s latest product launch or our favourite reality TV programme.
 For marketers, hashtags are a powerful tool to have in your armoury for expanding reach or becoming part of those conversations too.